gatsbyjs/gatsby/docs/tutorial/part-five/index.md

 ![allfile-query](allfile-query.png)

-The result is an array of File "nodes" (node is a fancy name for an object in a "graph").
-Each File object has the fields you queried for.
+The result is an array of `File` "nodes" (node is a fancy name for an object in a "graph").
+Each `File` node object has the fields you queried for.

 ## Build a page with a GraphQL query